artemvmin/traktor_s5_mod/README.md

 Traktor Pro:

 - 2.11.0
-- 3.2.1 9
+- 3.2.1

-NOTE: Traktor Pro 2 is no longer supported and may not contain all features listed below.
+Note: I will only be actively supporting the latest version of Traktor Pro.
+Some features may not be available on older versions.

 ## Modifications